philcarter/COMP-109-Syllabus/resources.md

 A fully installed Microsoft Excel  version is required to complete online projects.
 Online projects do not work with the web based versions[^1] of Microsoft Excel.

-*   Windows 8 or later: Microsoft Excel 2019/365 Home, Premium, or University
+*   Windows 10: Microsoft Excel 2019.(This can be installed via Office 365)
 *   MacOS 10.12 or later: Microsoft Excel 365 Home/Premium or Microsoft Excel 2019 Home/Student

 > MacOS Note: Some project steps are different on Microsoft Excel for Mac and include Mac Hints for students.